catseye/Dungeons-of-Ekileugor/README.markdown

 *   Health potions instead of resting to regain HP
 *   Smarter monster movement (not blocked so easily)
-*   Progressively harder (on lower levels, snakes hit more frequently)
 *   Possibility of 0 snakes or gold or potions in a room

 Discussion